 In general, there are four display technologies on the display market: LCD, LED, OLED, and QLED.

 LCD, liquid crystal display, uses fluorescent tubes to produce light.
 Unfortunately, their picture quality is low compared to LED, OLED, and QLED displays.
 They’re also the least expensive option.

 LED technology (light-emitting diodes) also incorporates a liquid crystal display, but it uses light-emitting diodes to create light.
 Compared to LCDs, LED TVs have superior image quality and sharpness.

 On an OLED TV (organic light-emitting diode), the display uses a sheet of organic LEDs with subpixels that produce their own light.
-This leads to the deepest blacks, stunning image contrast, and incredible image quality that remains sharp and clear even when viewed from an angle.
+This leads to the deepest blacks, stunning image contrast, and incredible image quality and range of color that remains sharp and clear even when viewed from an angle.

 QLED (Quantum-dot LED) displays have LCD panels that are lit by LEDs.
 A quantum dot layer fills the gap between the panel and the backlight.
 QLED displays perform better than OLEDs and LEDs when it comes to brightness and is excellent for sunny rooms with a lot of sunlight.
 But in terms of picture quality, QLEDs aren’t as good as OLEDs.

 The refresh rate refers to how many times a picture is refreshed on the screen per second.
 It’s measured in Hertz.
 On most televisions, the standard refresh rate is 60 Hz (60 frames per second).
 If the frame rate (FPS) of the video you’re watching is higher than your refresh rate, your display won’t show you all the frames that are being produced.